-Update February 2015: a recent report on Seven News reveals shocking footage of a mother koala and her baby clinging desperately to a tree trunk as the heavy machinery moves in and sends it crashing to the ground.
+Update February 2015: a report on Seven News revealed shocking footage of a mother koala and her baby clinging desperately to a tree trunk as the heavy machinery moves in and sends it crashing to the ground.

 Koalas have become the silent victims of international paper production.
 In July 2013, ABC's 7.30 exposed the maiming and killing of countless koalas on plantations in Victoria and South Australia.